What to Do With All That Leftover Halloween Candy

 The original recipe for the brownies pictured above has walnuts mixed in and a base of unsweetened chocolate; for a Halloween candy makeover, try mixing in leftover M&M’s, chopped Twix bars, and Reese’s cups.
 The combo of crunchy coated candies, caramel-filled Twix, and peanut butter cups will offset the bitterness of the dark chocolate.
-Though make a note when adding more sweetness to cut down on the sugar used.
+Though make a note when adding more sweetness that you’ll need to cut down on the sugar used.
 The recipe originally calls for 1 1/3 cups of sugar; I recommend using one cup.

 An easy way to use up a lot of leftover candy at once?
 Mix it into caramel corn.
-Our recipe for a big batch of honey popcorn balls is super easy and makes for a great vessel to add in candy corns or any other bite-size candies you might have left in your arsenal.
+Our recipe for a big batch of honey popcorn balls is super easy and makes for a great vessel for candy corn or any other bite-size candies you might have left in your arsenal.
 By rolling them into mini balls, you can control how many you eat in one sitting, because I, too, have sat down with a bowl of caramel corn in front of me and moments later found myself reaching into a now-empty bowl looking for more.
 Store them in an airtight container in the fridge for up to a week and indulge in a couple of balls whenever the cravings hit.

 Candy corn may be one of the most divisive candies on the market—but it’s hands down one of my favorites.
 I buy bags to last me months beyond October and snack on them whenever I need something small and sweet.
 Though if you’re not a fan of eating the tri-colored candy straight out of the bag, there are a few hacks you can use to strip it of a bit of its sweetness.
 With just a few ingredients (one of them being Grand Marnier) and 30 minutes-worth of prep, you can make orange-flavored chocolate truffles, each adorably topped with a piece of candy corn.
 One batch makes 64 truffles, which means one recipe later you’ll have used up nearly a bag of candy corn and be left with a treat that’s slightly spiked and perfectly sweet.